 Back to School

-Posted on August 29, 2024 at 03:53 PM
+Posted on August 25, 2025 at 03:53 PM

-Kids are headed back to school – on foot, on bikes, on buses and with parents…here’s what drivers should know
+Kids are headed back to school – on foot, on bikes, on buses and with parents.
+Here’s what drivers should know

 As a driver, it’s critical to remember that kids can be distracted or inattentive when walking or riding bikes to and from school, so it’s up to you to be alert, extra-focused, cautious and calm behind the wheel.
-Slowing down in school zones and neighborhoods, knowing the rules about stopped school buses, and paying close attention may cost you a few seconds on your trip, but it could prevent a life-changing tragedy.
+Slowing down in school zones and neighborhoods, knowing the rules about stopped school buses, and paying close attention may cost you a few seconds on your trip, but it could literally prevent a life-changing tragedy.

 Child pedestrian accidents are traumatic experiences for everyone involved, so it is critically important for drivers as well as bike riders and pedestrians to engage in “safety-first” behaviors.